William S. Penn: 2013 classroom controversy

+Personal life and death

+Penn lived in East Lansing, Michigan, with his wife, Jennifer.
+They had two children, Rachel Antonia and William Anthony.
+His son William is an assistant teaching professor of philosophy at the University of Wisconsin–Milwaukee, holding a BA from Michigan State University and a PhD in history and philosophy of science from the University of Pittsburgh.
+Penn is also survived by his grandchildren Clara ("Bean") and Charlie, and his sister Pat Hilden.

+Penn died on August 28, 2025, at the University of Michigan Hospital in Ann Arbor.

-Awards
+Awards and honors

-Penn was awarded the Stephen Crane Prize for Fiction twice.
-He received a Yaddo Fellowship to the Yaddo Writer's Colony to work on his novel, The Absence of Angels.
-He also received a supporting grant from the Ludwig Vogelstein Foundation, Inc. in 1985, an All University Research Initiation Grant from Michigan State University, a New York Foundation for the Arts Prize in 1988, and a Michigan Council on the Arts Grant in 1990 to help in completing this book.
+Penn was awarded the Stephen Crane Prize for Fiction at Syracuse University in 1977 and 1979.
+He received a fellowship to the Yaddo Writers' Colony to work on The Absence of Angels, as well as a grant from the Ludwig Vogelstein Foundation in 1985, a New York Foundation for the Arts Prize in 1988, and a Michigan Council on the Arts grant in 1990.

-In 1991, Penn was a Resident Writer at the Banff Center for the Arts.
-He received the North American Indian Prose Award from the University of Nebraska Press in 1994 for All My Sins Are Relatives and an All University Research Completion Grant from Michigan State University to complete the work.
-In 1996, All My Sins Are Relatives received the Critic's Choice Award for the Most Acclaimed Books of 1995–96.
+In 1991, Penn was a resident writer at the Banff Centre for the Arts.
+He received the North American Indian Prose Award from the University of Nebraska Press in 1994 for All My Sins Are Relatives.
+In 1996, the same book received the Critic's Choice Award for the Most Acclaimed Books of 1995–96.

-Penn was named Native American Writer of the Year in Non-fiction by the Wordcraft Circle of Native Writers and Storytellers in 1997.
-In 1998, he was named Native American Editor of the Year by the same organization.
-His book The Telling of the World: Native American Stories and Art was named to the list of Best University Press Books of 2000.
-He has also received the American Book Award for Literary Merit and the Distinguished Faculty Award from Michigan State University.

-He was named a 2002 Wordcraft Circle Writer of the Year in Creative Prose: Fiction for Feathering Custer.
+Penn was named Native American Writer of the Year in Nonfiction by the Wordcraft Circle of Native Writers and Storytellers in 1997, and Native American Editor of the Year by the same organization in 1998.
+His anthology The Telling of the World was named to the list of Best University Press Books of 2000.
+In 2001, he received the American Book Award for Killing Time with Strangers.
+He was named Wordcraft Circle Writer of the Year in Creative Prose: Fiction for Feathering Custer in 2002.
+Penn received the Distinguished Faculty Award from Michigan State University in 2003, and was a finalist for the Iowa Prize for Short Fiction.